-What You Need
+What You Need to Achieve Glowing Skin

 A highlighter is only one product to turn to when creating this makeup effect.
 Your full kit should include the following:

-- Cream concealer
+• Cream concealer

-- Contouring makeup
+• Contouring makeup

-- Translucent powder
+• Translucent powder

-Step 1: Create Dimension
+STEP 1: Create Dimension

-Start to create dimension by applying a cream concealer in one shade lighter than your skin tone.
-Try: Laura Mercier Secret Concealer.
-Using short strokes and a concealer brush, like Giorgio Armani Concealer Brush, place concealer in the middle of your forehead, down the center of your nose, along your brow bones, under your eyes and at the center of your chin.
+To create a lit-from-within, glowing complexion, Barnes stresses perfecting the art of contouring.
+“You want to bring light to the center of your face to make you glow,” he says.
+Start to create dimension by applying a cream concealer that’s one shade lighter than your skin tone to highlight the high points of your face.
+The Maybelline New York Superstay Under Eye Concealer is a great lightweight option that seamlessly glides onto the skin and lasts for up to 24 hours.
+Then, take a concealer brush, like the IT Cosmetics Heavenly Luxe Dual Airbrush Concealer Brush, and place the concealer in the middle of your forehead, down the center of your nose, along your brow bones, under your eyes and at the center of your skin.

-Step 3: Pop Your Cheeks
+STEP 3: Add a Pop of Color to Your Cheeks

-Step 4: Add a Hint of Shimmer (But Just a Hint!)
+STEP 4: Add a Hint of Shimmer (But Just a Hint!)

-Step 5: Set Your Glow
+STEP 5: Set Your Glow